tjaffri/q-promise/README.md

 $ npm install
 ```

-The quran data is in a sqllite database.
-If you want to re-generate it, please run:
+The quran data is in a sqllite database, and a known good version is checked in.
+Optionally, ff you want to re-generate it, please run:

 ```sh
 npm run gendb